Strange-Works/ImagePassGen/README.md

 # ImagePassGen

-ImagePassGen is a C program that generates a secure password from an image file and a provided password seed.
+ImagePassGen is a Python program that generates a secure password from an image file and a provided password seed.
 This leverages the unique characteristics of an image combined with a user-provided password to create a robust and unique password.

 ## Features